johnchandlerburnham/johnchandlerburnham.github.io/posts/workthrough-category-theory-milewski.md

 vol :: Category -> {Arrow}
 ```

 Okay, it's another apocope, but this is actually a meaningful one.
-"Vol"
+"Vol" is a
-is a French word meaning "flight".
-And we can think of all the a
+French word meaning "flight".
+And we can think of all the arrows in a category
-all the arrows in a category as being like a "flock" or a "flight" of
+as being like a "flock" or a "flight" of arrows.
-arrows.

 I've also read that the vol (hom-set) of a category is not necessarily
 a set.
 So I think the term "hom-set" really fails utterly in all parts for